Lindelani-3/2022-ShopIt/README.md

-# 2022-ShopIt-AndroidApplication
+# ShopIt AndroidApplication

-Shop It! application coded in Android Studio (Java)
+Shop It! application coded in Android Studio (Java).
+(2022)